Bulldozers demolish Gaddafi compound

-TRIPOLI Two bulldozers guarded by armed men started to demolish the walls around ousted leader Muammar Gaddafi's former home in the Libyan capital Tripoli Sunday.
+TRIPOLI Oct 16 Two bulldozers guarded by armed men started to demolish the walls around ousted leader Muammar Gaddafi's former home in the Libyan capital Tripoli on Sunday.

 As the bulldozers set to on the Bab al-Azizyah compound, men chanted, "God is greatest.
 This is for the blood of the martyrs."
 Some fired machine guns into the air.